-Several users report that they are unable to print to an AirPrint-enabled printer and receive the message: “No AirPrint Printers Found.”
+Several of our readers report that they are unable to print to an AirPrint-enabled printer.
+And when attempting to print, they receive the message: “No AirPrint Printers Found.”
+This is unfortunately a common error complaint and occurs more frequently than anyone wants to admit.

 First, make sure that you are not printing from a public network.
 AirPrint is not supported via public wireless networks (e.g. public Wi-Fi hotspots)